gayatriprasad/flightSearchAgent/README.md

-# flightSearchAgent
-An agentic approach to searching the best flight deals

 # OpenFlightAgent

 An open-source agentic service for finding the lowest priced flights based on user constraints.
 Built using open-source LLMs and frameworks.